ansys/pyaedt/doc/source/API/ClientServer.rst

     my_client.root.run_script(remote_script, ansysem_path=ansysem)

-CPython on Linux with client-server
+CPython on Linux with Client-Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pyaedt can also be launched on a linux machine, locally to bypass current Ironpython limits.
-To do this,
-the steps are:

-1. Install pyaedt on linux using pip  (minimum version 0.4.23)
+To bypass current IronPython limits, you can launch PyAEDT on a Linux machine:

+1. Using pip, install PyAEDT 0.4.23 or later on a Linux machine.
-2. Launche CPython and run pyaedt
+2. Launche CPython and run PyAEDT.

 .. code:: python

-    # Launch the latest installed version of AEDT in graphical mode.
+    # Launch the latest installed version of PyAEDT in graphical mode.

     from pyaedt.common_rpc import launch_ironpython_server
     client = launch_ironpython_server(ansysem_path="/path/to/ansys/executable/folder", non_graphical=True, port=18000)
     hfss = client.root.hfss()
     # put your code here

-3. In case the method returns a list or dictionary there may be issue in handling with CPython.
-   In this case use the following method to workaround the problem.
+3. If the method returns a list or dictionary, use the following method to work around an
+   issue with CPython handling:

 .. code:: python